stevedonovan/lua-command-tools/README.md

 1048576
 ```
 This is very useful if you have some custom constants and operations that you
 would like at your fingertips.
+The relaxed lookup rules apply in this
+file as well.

 Every operation except `lx` understands `-n` which prints out the line number
 as well.